Wednesday, March 19, 2008

 Break

-• Maarten Marx: Talked about the use of named entity recognizers to create a graph that can help in various tasks, plus makes possible to generate concise summaries of a topic.
+• Maarten Marx: Talked about the use of named entity recognizers to create a graph that can help in various tasks, plus makes it possible to generate concise summaries of a topic.

 • Benny Kimelfeld: Keyword proximity on XML graphs

-• Emiran Curtmola: XML Distributed Retrieval.
+• Reza Curtmola: XML Distributed Retrieval.
 When we have XML documents distributed and we want to run queries over them, we can have one centralized model where a central server gets the queries and asks for all documents to be aggregated in a single location.
 Emiran describes a distributed system using an overlay network.

 Monday, March 10, 2008